adamcw/wordle-trie-packing/README.md

 5 | 001101 | 175 | 1.6%

-Writing the trie is then simply the same as writing the non-coded trie, but each number of children and character is looked up in their respective Huffman tables first.
+Writing the trie is then simply the same as writing the non-coded trie, but each of the numbers of children and characters are looked up in their respective Huffman tables first.

 Doing this gives rather fantastic results!
 13,348 bytes uncompressed (15.7% of baseline), and 13,299 Brotli encoded (90.4% of baseline).
 This is a nearly 10%